Auditing

 Precision Point Malta simplifies the audit process for our clients by offering competitive rates and ensuring high-quality audits.
 From the initial meeting to addressing your inquiries, we manage the entire process, minimizing disruption to your business operations and guaranteeing submission within regulatory deadlines.

 Ensure your business remains compliant with Malta's financial regulations by leveraging Precision Point Malta's expertise in accounting and audit coordination.
-Our dedicated team is here to navigate the intricacies of financial reporting, from GAPSME compliance to timely audit submissions, making financial compliance straightforward and stress-free.
+Our team helps navigate financial reporting, GAPSME compliance, and timely audit submissions.

 Yes, all limited liability companies both private (Ltd) and public (Plc) incorporated under Maltese law must prepare and file a set of audited financial statements with the Malta Business Registry (MBR) every year.
 This requirement ensures transparency and adherence to International Auditing Standards, promoting financial integrity within the Maltese business ecosystem.